swiftlang/vscode-swift/docs/settings.md

 - **SDK**

 The path of the target SDK to compile against.
 The default SDK is determined by the environment on macOS and Windows.
 This is of use when supporting non-standard SDK layouts on Windows and using custom SDKs.
+This adds the `--sdk` command line parameter to the relevant `swift` calls.

 - **Diagnostics**